Last remaining spaces for summer ☀️

 What kind of accommodation do we stay in?

-We'll stay in mountain huts in secluded locations.
+We stay in mountain huts in secluded locations.
 The rooms are dormitory style with shared bathrooms.
-You can expect electricity and Wifi.
-What kind of accommodation do we stay in.
+You can expect electricity and, in most cases, Wifi.
 Bedding (duvet and pillow) will be provided for you in each hut, but you do need to bring a thin sleeping bag liner.
 Towels, toiletries and other facilities, such as hairdryers, that you often find in hotels are not available at our mountain huts.

 Do I need to carry all my things?